 Confirm Status With Employees

 The combination of these requirements essentially requires employers to confirm with each employee if they have been fully vaccinated or not.
-Thankfully, the EEOC has opined that employers are free to inquire with employees if they are fully vaccinated, without engaging in discriminatory conduct (See previous post).
-However, if employers choose to not make that inquiry, they will have to default to assuming that employers are not vaccinated, as the failure to provide the protections outlined above (cleanable partitions, respirators and related training) would violate the CalOSHA standard in the event that an unvaccinated employee was in the workplace.
-In short, California employers are now in a position where they have to either confirm vaccination status with employees or provide the protections outlined above, if they want to take a conservative approach to compliance.
+Thankfully, the EEOC has opined that employers are free to inquire with employees if they are fully vaccinated without engaging in discriminatory conduct (See previous post).
+However, suppose employers choose not to make that inquiry.
+In that case, they will have to default to assuming that employers are not vaccinated, as the failure to provide the protections outlined above (cleanable partitions, respirators, and related training) would violate the CalOSHA standard in the event that an unvaccinated employee was in the workplace.
+In short, California employers are now in a position where they have to either confirm vaccination status with employees or provide the protections outlined above if they want to take a conservative approach to compliance.